mmlacak/crochess/docs/source/libcc/ccstep.rst

     Appends a newly allocated step to a given linked list.

-    If linked list :c:`*steps__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated typed step link as its only element.
+    If linked list :c:`*steps__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated step link as its only element.

     :param steps__iod_a: **Ownership**, *optional* *input/output* parameter; linked list of steps to which a new step is appended, inner pointer can be :c:data:`NULL`.